Rogdham/pyzstd/index.rst

     **Frame**

-    zstd data consists of one or more independent "frames", so a zstd data doesn't have an end marker like other compression algorithms.
+    zstd data consists of one or more independent "frames".
+The decompressed content of multiple concatenated frames is the concatenation of each frame decompressed content.

     A frame is completely independent, it has a frame header and epilogue, and a set of parameters which tells the decoder how to decompress it.

+    So a zstd data doesn't have an end marker like other compression format.

     Due to zstd's this characteristic, :py:class:`ZstdCompressor` object can still compress data after flushing a frame. :py:class:`ZstdDecompressor` object doesn't have a .eof maker, can decompress data endlessly as long as data is provided.

     **Block**

     A frame encapsulates one or multiple "blocks".
-Each block contains arbitrary content, which is described by its header, and has a guaranteed maximum content size, which depends on frame parameters.
+Block has a guaranteed maximum size (128KB+3 at most), the maximum size depends on frame parameters.

     Unlike independent frames, each block depends on previous blocks for proper decoding.
 However, each block can be decompressed without waiting for its successor.
 So flushing a block may be used in communication scenarios.